USCGC Joseph Doyle

 USCGC Joseph Doyle (WPC-1133) is the United States Coast Guard's 33rd Sentinel-class cutter.
-She was completed, and transferred to Coast Guard, in Key West, for her acceptance trials, on March 21, 2019.
-She was commissioned on June 8, 2019, and the first of a second cohort of cutters commissioned in San Juan, Puerto Rico.
+Upon completion, she was transferred to the Coast Guard in Key West for her acceptance trials on March 21, 2019.
+She was commissioned on June 8, 2019, and is the first of a second cohort of cutters commissioned in San Juan, Puerto Rico.
 The first batch of six cutters were commissioned there in 2015 and 2016.

 Design

 Like her sister ships, Joseph Doyle is designed to perform search and rescue missions, port security, and the interception of smugglers.
 She is armed with a remotely-controlled, gyro-stabilized 25 mm autocannon, four crew served M2 Browning machine guns, and light arms.
 She is equipped with a stern launching ramp, that allows her to launch or retrieve a water-jet propelled high-speed auxiliary boat, without first coming to a stop.
 Her high-speed boat has over-the-horizon capability, and is useful for inspecting other vessels, and deploying boarding parties.

 The crew's drinking water needs are met through a desalination unit.
 The crew mess is equipped with a television with satellite reception.